 I have an interest in this film.
-Given my interest, I first viewed the DVD, then read The Third Man (1950)by Graham Greene, and subsequently read In Search of The Third Man (2000).
+Given my interest, I first viewed the DVD, then read The Third Man (1950) by Graham Greene, and subsequently I read In Search of The Third Man (2000).

-The latter book seeks to separate fact from fiction – that is, it discusses accounts by the novelist Graham Greene, the director Carol Reed, and others – regarding how The Third Man (1949) was made.
+The latter study seeks to separate fact from fiction – that is, it discusses accounts by the novelist Graham Greene, the director Carol Reed, and others – regarding the making of The Third Man (1949).

 Uncritical repetition of false information

-Before I read the book, I had the sense that local histories often feature incorrect information that a writer has included in some published work, and that other writers have repeated without taking the time, or having the interest or capability, to check whether the information can be verified and corroborated.
+Before I read the book, I was aware that local histories sometimes feature inaccurate information that a writer has included in a published work, and that other writers have repeated without taking the time, or having the interest or capability, to check whether the information can be verified and corroborated.

-I was delighted, therefore, to learn that such repetition of false information is not confined to the writing of local histories.
-Charles Drazin provides evidence, in his study entitled In Search of The Third Man (2000), that indicates that accounts by actors, producers, and other individuals can similarly involve the spreading of incorrect information.
+I was interested, therefore, to learn that such repetition of unfounded information is not confined to local histories.
+Charles Drazin notes, in his study entitled In Search of The Third Man (2000), that accounts by film actors, producers, and other individuals can readily spread misinformation.

 Creativity and innovation